rise-lang/2021-CGO-artifact/README.md

 ### Running benchmarks

-The entire workflow should roughly take between 30mn and 1h.
+The entire workflow should be feasible within an hour.
 For every $TARGET (cortex-a7, cortex-a15, cortex-a53, cortex-a73):
 - generate code by running `./codegen -t $TARGET.yaml`